pneyrinck/corecontrol/README.md

 #### Like OSC On Steroids

 The Core Control system connects things to be controlled by other things over a network.
 For example, audio mixer software can be adjusted by a hardware control surface with knobs and sliders.
 Or a virtual reality glove can control a surgical instrument.
 Core Control provides simple, flexible, fast messaging with the new CC protocol.
-The CC protocol is like OSC on steroids.
-Core Control is designed to be very flexible and powerful so that anything can control anything.
+The Core Control system and the CC protocol are like OSC on steroids.
+Core Control is flexible and powerful so that anything can control anything.

 ###### CC Protocol